 Wacker Chemie AG’s pricing engine key to better customer experience

-Price negotiation is a complex topic for chemical manufacturer Wacker Chemie AG.
+Price negotiation is an inherent part of most B2B buying processes.
+It’s also a complex topic for chemical manufacturer Wacker Chemie AG.
 Its prices are not available on the website and are negotiated on a case-by-case basis.
 Wacker implemented a B2B eCommerce price quoting and personalization engine that relayed the right prices to customers across all sales channels.

 Thanks for Reading Our July 2021 Roundup!